pcomitz/668/is651-Chapter02.md

 ### Java ObjectScript Notation

 Java ObjectScript Notation, commonly referred to as [JSON](https://www.json.org/json-en.html), is a lightweight, text-based, human-readable format for data representation.
 It is widely used in distributed applications and in many cases it has replaced XML.
-It is very widley used in web services, particularly RESTful web services.
+It is very widely used in web services, particularly RESTful web services.
 Listing 2.3 is a simple JSON example.
 Note the following:
-- JSON is a more compact notation that XML.
+- JSON is a more compact notation than XML.
 - JSON provides for the use of arrays.
-- JSON is easier to parse that XML.
+- JSON is easier to parse than XML.
 JSON can be parsed directly by Javascript.
-XML generally requires the use of a parser, although it is is inlcuded as part of the base functionality in some programming environments.
+XML generally requires the use of a parser, although it is included as part of the base functionality in some programming environments.

+    {
-    `"array": [
+      "array": [
         1,
         2,
         3
       ],
       "boolean": true,
       "color": "gold",
-      "nullVar": null,
+      "null": null,
       "number": 123,
       "object": {
       "a": "a value",
       "b": "b value"
   },
   "hello_string": "Hello World",
   "name_string": "PHC"
-    }`
+}

 Listing 2.3.
 Simple JSON Example

 ### Chapter 2 Exercises